 Cap and gown purchases are available in the fall and spring.
 College rings may be ordered at any time.

 Visit the bookstore Web site and Facebook page for store hours and any special sales and events throughout the school year at www.southeastern.edu/liongear and www.facebook.com/southeasternbookstore.

 Part of the Department of Event and Conference Services, The War Memorial Student Union is the community center of the University.
 The Student Union provides services and conveniences to students, faculty, and staff during their daily life on campus.
-Services available in the Student Union include the Mane Dish dining facility, the Lion’s Den Food court, the Game Room, ATM machines, The Document Source Print and Mail Center, University Bookstore, and Popeye’s.
+Services available in the Student Union include the Mane Dish dining facility, the Lion’s Den Food court, the Game Room, ATM machines, The Document Source Print and Mail Center, University Bookstore, Popeye’s, and The Marketplace.
 The Student Union also offers ballroom, conference and meeting room space.

-The Student Union also houses the University Counseling Center, the Health Center, the Center for Student Excellence and several administrative offices.
+The Student Union houses the University Counseling Center, the Health Center, the Center for Student Excellence and several administrative offices.

 Member of the University of Louisiana System | Accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)